 For fiscal year filers:

 - Partnership and S Corporation tax returns will be due the 15th day of the third month after the end of their tax year.
 The filing date for S Corporations is unchanged.

 - C Corporation tax returns will be due the 15th day of the fourth month after the end of the tax year.
 A special rule to defer the due date change for C Corporations with fiscal years that end on June 30 defers the change until December 31, 2025 – a full ten years.

 - Employee Benefit Plan tax returns are due the last day of the seventh month after the plan year ends.

 It is important to check when tax returns are due for all states in which taxpayers operate, because individual states may not conform to the Federal filing dates.
 In addition, please keep in mind that the same holiday and weekend due date adjustments apply for Federal filing.

-- U.S. Income Tax Return for Estates and Trusts (Form 1041) will have a maximum extension of five and a half months, two weeks longer than the former (2015 and prior years) five month extension.
+- U.S. Income Tax Return for Estates and Trusts (Form 1041) will have a maximum extension of five and a half months, two weeks longer than the former (2015 and prior years) five-month extension.

 - Annual Return/Report of Employee Benefit Plans will have a maximum automatic extension of three and a half months.